RoshanArun/RoshanArun/README.md

 Here are a few projects that showcase my skills:

 ### [Sudoku](https://github.com/RoshanArun/C-Programming/blob/main/Chapter%204/Sudoku.c)
 A C-based single-player game where the goal is to fill a 9x9 grid with numbers 1 to 9, ensuring no repetitions in rows, columns, or 3x3 sub-regions.
-- **Languages**: C
+Includes multiple difficulty levels and 2000+ board permutations.

 ### [Checkers](https://github.com/RoshanArun/CSE-Schoolwork/tree/main/ser216/checkers)
-A Java-based checkers game with a full GUI, supporting both single-player and multiplayer modes.
+A Java checkers game with a full GUI, supporting both single-player and multiplayer modes.
+The game challenges players to capture all opposing pieces, complete with smooth gameplay and simple AI for single-player accessibility.
-- **Languages**: Java, GUI

 ### [Connect4](https://github.com/RoshanArun/C-Programming/blob/main/Chapter%204/Connect4.c)
-A two-player game implemented in C where players aim to connect four in a row on a grid.
+A C-based two-player game where players take turns placing markers on a grid, aiming to connect four in a row either horizontally, vertically, or diagonally.
-- **Languages**: C

 ### [Fifteen](https://github.com/RoshanArun/C-Programming/blob/main/Chapter%204/Fifteen.c)
-A C-based sliding puzzle game where the goal is to arrange tiles in the least number of moves.
+A sliding puzzle game implemented in C, where the objective is to arrange tiles in a specific order with the least number of moves possible.
-- **Languages**: C

 ### [CrypNetWebApp](https://github.com/RoshanArun/CrypNet-WebApp)
-A responsive front-end web application built using modern web technologies.
+A front-end web application built using React, CSS, and HTML, showcasing my skills in responsive web design.
-- **Languages**: React, CSS, HTML

 ### [EmtoWebApp](https://github.com/RoshanArun/Emto-Web)
-A front-end web application built using JavaScript, HTML, and CSS, currently integrating server-side HTTP push and pull requests.
+A front-end web app developed using HTML, JavaScript, and CSS.
+Currently working on integrating server-side HTTP push and pull requests.
-- **Languages**: HTML, JavaScript, CSS

 _____
 ## Certifications